How I Turned UGX 500,000 into Multiple Small Businesses in Uganda.What Worked, What Failed, and Lessons I Learned in My First 8 Months

-How I Turned $100 Into Multiple Small Businesses: What Worked, What Failed, and The Lessons I Learned in My First Six Months
+How I Turned UGX 500,000 Into Multiple Small Businesses in Uganda: What Worked, What Failed, and the Lessons I Learned in My First 8 Months

-I made a decision early on that I wouldn’t rely on borrowed money.
-Loans create pressure, relatives demand accountability, and most times their opinions conflict with your creative direction.
+I made a decision early on that since I had no clear source of capital, I wouldn’t rely on borrowed money.

-So I sat down, listed 2 business ideas, and filtered them based on:
+So I sat down, listed two business ideas, and selected them based on:

 • Low startup cost